Learn more about our Book with Confidence and Travel Updates.

 Naxos village life and a home-hosted lunch

 A scenic morning cruise brings us to Naxos, largest of the Cyclades.
 This morning’s tour takes you across the island to the village of Kournochari.
 From here, trek local footpaths to Melanes, an ancient village nestled among fruit groves and olive trees.
 In a local garden, you’ll find a haunting statue depicting a guardian of Zeus, which was left unfinished.
 Afterward, join a local family in the village for a memorable home-hosted lunch.
 The rest of the afternoon is at leisure.
 Tonight, enjoy a performance by local musicians aboard ship.

 A walking tour of stylish Santorini

 Cruise to the popular island retreat of Santorini, where typical whitewashed homes scaffold up cliffs overlooking the crystalline sea.
-As we near the island, you’ll have views of the caldera and the cliffs of Santorini and its two main towns: Fira and Oia, home of the famous white houses with blue windows from “Mamma Mia!”
+As we near the island, you’ll have views of the caldera and the cliffs of Santorini and its two main towns: Fira and Oia, home of the famous white houses with blue windows.
 Embark on a tour that will lead you to the archaeological site of Akrotiri, Profitou Iliou Mountain, and the town of Fira, the island’s capital.
 This afternoon, take an optional tour to a winery with a spectacular view of the Santorini Caldera for a light lunch and wine tasting.
 After lunch, we continue to the northernmost tip of the island to visit the village of Oia, which you may recognize from myriad magazines, movies, and postcards.
 Undoubtedly Santorini’s most beautiful village, Oia (pronounced “Eee-ya”) is home to charming churches and white homes, restaurants and shops, and some of the best views, seeing as how it overlooks the caldera.
 Because of its location, sunset lovers convene in Oia each night to witness Santorini’s renowned sherbet sunsets.
-On this tour, you’ll explore the town and savor a light lunch and wine tasting.
+If you choose not to join our optional tour, you'll have a choice to stay in Fira to explore on your own or return to the ship by cable car.
 Prior to dinner this evening, delve into more Greek history and heritage with a talk on “Architecture and Archaeology.”